naofumi/react-router-vite-rails/README.md

 # React-Router-Vite-Rails

-This is an example web application proposing a way to integrate React Router Framework/SPA mode and Ruby on Rails.
+This is an example web application that proposes a way to integrate React Router Framework/SPA mode and Ruby on Rails.

-Consider using this if you wish to easily create a better React SPA integrated with Ruby on Rails.
+Consider using the methods in this example to explore a simple way to create a better React SPA integration for Ruby on Rails.

 [Jump to how to build it](#how-it-is-built)
 [See this example app deployed using Kamal](https://rrrails.castle104.com)